Computer Controlled Machining

 It's the salami of wood.

-Basically it isn't terribly structural, and splinters extremely easily (because it's basically made up of splintered wood), but it's really cheap.
+Basically, it isn't terribly structural, and splinters extremely easily (because it's basically made up of splintered wood), but it's really cheap.
 The whole 4 foot by 7 foot piece can cost the average consumer around $15-20 at your local Home Depot.
-Nice wood is expensive, and can cost a magnitude or two more than the OSB for the same dimensions.
+Nice wood is expensive, and can cost an order of magnitude or two more than the OSB for the same dimensions.